discoproject/disco/doc/intro.rst

 ------------------

-In contrast to a well-known open-source implementation of the Map-Reduce framework, Hadoop [Hadoop]_, that is implemented in Java, the Disco core is written in Erlang [Erlang]_, a functional language that is designed for building robust fault-tolerant distributed applications.
+In contrast to a well-known open-source implementation of the Map-Reduce framework, `Hadoop <http://hadoop.apache.org>`_, that is implemented in Java, the Disco core is written in `Erlang <http://www.erlang.org>`_, a functional language that is designed for building robust fault-tolerant distributed applications.
 Users of Disco typically write jobs in Python, which makes it possible to express even complex algorithms or data processing tasks often only in tens of lines of code.

 For instance, the following fully working example computes word frequencies in a large text corpus using 100 CPUs in parallel: